 Nearby, at Home Depot, whole sections of the store were already empty.
 It had sold out of generators, batteries and flashlights.
 But even when people didn't find what they were looking for, they were still buying.
 In some industries, hurricane business seriously boosts the bottom line.

-"Customers are being very creative," said Crysta Norris, operations
+"Customers are being very creative," said Crysta Norris, operations manager at the store.

 Along the East Coast, Hurricane Sandy drove the same kind of rush that happens before a blizzard.
 Gas stations saw long lines, bodegas were picked dry and some stores even sold out of the most pungent of scented candles.
-While the clamor for bottled water and battery-powered lanterns may have passed, other industries are getting a surge of business in the storm's
+While the clamor for bottled water and battery-powered lanterns may have passed, other industries are getting a surge of business in the storm's aftermath.

 "We are extremely, extremely busy," said Tara Gallagher, who answered the phone at North Jersey Tree Specialists on Wednesday morning.
 The tree removal service was so inundated that Gallagher said she barely had time to describe what was happening.
 "That's how busy we are," Gallagher said.
 "We're probably getting, on average, 300 calls a day."